 5. Every member must uphold this constitution and comply with these bylaws to the best of their ability.

 6. Tenants shall not become members of the Society.

-7. A member may withdraw from the Society by delivering his resignation in writing to the Chairman of the Society or by mailing or delivering to the address of the Society.
+7. A member may withdraw from the Society by delivering his/her resignation to any Director or Officer of the Society or by mailing or delivering that resignation to the address of the Society.

 8. On his death or in case of the Society’s dissolution.

 9. Failure to pay the annual dues of the Society.